Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 #### Note!

-If you're using a later version of React for your build-along projects, you'll want to remove the `<React.StrictMode>` tags from your `index.js` file.
+If you use a later version of React for your build-along projects, remove the `<React.StrictMode>` tags from your `index.js` file.
 Strict mode was a troubleshooting tool that helped identify some common problems in development apps.
 However, it can also cause some unintended behaviour while you're getting familiar with some of the trickier Hooks, such as `useMemo`.
 You can read more about [strict](https://reactjs.org/docs/strict-mode.html) mode on the official React docs, but for now turn it off for this app, and I recommend doing the following for all of the upcoming projects too.

 To remove strict mode from your app, still in the `index.js` file, locate the code around line 9-10 that looks like this `<React.StrictMode>` and remove it.
 Also, find its matching closing tag, `</React.StrictMode>` a few lines further down and remove that too.

-Once you've removed strict mode and the default `index.css` file, your `index.js` file should look like this:
+Once you remove strict mode and the default `index.css` file, your `index.js` file should look like this:

 ```
 import React from 'react';